 Mormons are sometimes told that if such incidents are to occur, it hinges on a person’s worthiness.
 I have a good friend who was told by her bishop that her daughter, who had died in infancy, would appear to her in the temple.
 When her daughter didn’t appear, her bishop said it was because she wasn’t worthy!

 I don’t think many of us can imagine the pain and grief this caused her.
-It put her into a tailspin which lasted a number of years (You can hear her story here).
+It put her into a tailspin that lasted many years (You can hear her story here).

 For much of recorded history, people have been fascinated with the thought of connecting with the dead.
 Mormonism’s emphasis on the dead in their temples falls right in line with this fascination.
 Making it even more appealing for some is the thought they can be “saviors” of their dead ancestors.
 This holds true especially for people whose family had not been religious.